Scale out with Ubuntu Server

-The leading platform for scale out Ubuntu helps you make the most of your infrastructure.
-Whether you want to deploy a cloud, a Hadoop cluster or a web farm, Ubuntu Server delivers the best value scale out performance available.
+Ubuntu Server brings economic and technical scalability to your datacentre, public or private.
+Whether you want to deploy an OpenStack cloud, a Kubernetes cluster or a 50,000-node render farm, Ubuntu Server delivers the best value scale-out performance available.

 Performance and versatility

 It doesn't matter whether you want to deploy a NoSQL database, web farm or cloud.
-Ubuntu has the performance and versatility you need.
 Certified by leading hardware OEMs and with comprehensive deployment tools, so you can get the most from your infrastructure.

-Our regular release cycle means that we support most of the latest applications.
-And our lean initial install and integrated deployment and orchestration technologies makes Ubuntu Server a great solution for simple deployment and management at scale.
+Our regular release cycle means access to the latest and most performant open source.
+A lean initial installation along with integrated deployment and application modelling technologies make Ubuntu Server a great solution for simple deployment and management at scale.

 A release schedule you can depend on